endojs/proposal-new-global/slides/slides.md

 > It also eliminates the concern where evaluators accepting any globalThis to use would clash with the host implementation's desire to use special objects only the host can create.
 > No API to set a custom reference as global context for evaluators if it's not created via `new Global`
 > When a new global is created it inherits all properties from parent global unless user specifies a list.
 Spec offers no opinions on minimal global, only demands that all evaluators are present.

 ---

+#### We believe all further slides are post Stage 1 concerns

+We are bringing up the details for feedback

+---

 ### Details